Staten Island Republican Urges Feds to Go Ahead and Yank Funding Over NYC’s Sanctuary City Policy

 “They just want to play this political game, where they get to blame, you know, the federal government, and blame Jeff Sessions, and blame President Trump for withholding funds,” she said.
 “This is going to be up to the mayor, and it’s on him if we lose the money.”

 Malliotakis’s Staten Island-Brooklyn turf is home to a sizable population of active and retired cops and their families.
-She interrogated the mayor in Albany earlier this year about the wide range of offenses, including sexual assault and grand larceny, that foreign nationals can commit in the five boroughs and still dodge deportation thanks to city policies.
+She interrogated the mayor in Albany earlier this year about the wide range of offenses, including forcible touching and grand larceny, that foreign nationals can commit in the five boroughs and still dodge deportation thanks to city policies.

 The mayor, for his part, has signaled his willingness to broaden the circumstances under which the NYPD and Corrections will oblige federal authorities—but City Council Speaker Melissa Mark-Viverito has fiercely rejected the suggestion.
+His office reacted to Malliotakis’s comments with outrage.

+“We’re the top terror target in the country and these grants provide critical funding to the NYPD to help keep New Yorkers safe,” said spokesman Seth Stein.
+“We find it pretty shocking and flat-out irresponsible that Assemblywoman Malliotakis would encourage President Trump to withhold this funding.”

 Malliotakis and Assemblyman Ronald Castorina, a fellow Staten Island Republican, have clashed with the mayor and speaker before.
 The pair took the city to court late last year to prevent it from activating a “memory hole” clause in the bill that established the city’s municipal identification program, which would have enabled the administration to wipe the program’s files at the close of 2016.